rock-chock/CS50/README.md

 # CS50

-some solutions for CS50 home projects
+Some solutions to CS50 problem sets